joebrew/window_of_opportunity/README.md

 # Problems
 - Need to create SES status
-  - The idea is to combine a pre-defined list of SES variables into one or more SES indices using PCA and MCA
+  - The idea is to combine a pre-defined list of SES variables (should be in protocol / analytical plan) into one or more SES indices using PCA and MCA
 - See where houses stand
 - Examine extent to which certain outcomes (below) are predicted by SES
   - Outcomes (several per outcome "group"):